NEW: Express access to COVID-19 vaccine record is now available.

 • Have your child drink water, especially if their mouth is dry.

-• Have your child remove orthodontic appliances and clean them once each day or as directed by your dentist.
+• Help your child remove orthodontic appliances and clean them once each day or as directed by your dentist.
 Pieces of food and germs can collect on these appliances and cause bad breath.

 When should you call for help?